opt-out-tools/opt-out/README.md

 ## Overview

 Sexual harassment and sexist hate speech are described by [international law](https://tbinternet.ohchr.org/Treaties/CEDAW/Shared%20Documents/1_Global/CEDAW_C_GC_35_8267_E.pdf) as acts of *gender based violence* happening *online* and *in technology-mediated spaces* that inflict *physical, mental or sexual harm or suffering, threats of such acts, coercion* and *other deprivations of liberty*.
 This is a global tragedy affecting the well-being, economical potential and representation of women.
-Let's __Stop It.__
+Let's __Opt Out.__

-To learn more about this problem and explore the steps Stop It is taking to combat it, see the [Opt Out Wiki](https://github.com/malteserteresa/stop-it/wiki/The-Problem).
+To learn more about this problem and explore the steps Opt Out is taking to combat it, see the [Opt Out Wiki](https://github.com/malteserteresa/opt-out/wiki/The-Problem).

 ## Project Development

 Opt Out is an open source project under active development.
-Currently, machine learning models are being evaluated for their ability to classify sexual harrassment text.
+Currently, machine learning models are being evaluated for their ability to classify sexual harassment text.
 If you would like to test the current model (trained on troll data), please see the 'Installation Instructions' below.
-If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/stop-it/blob/master/contributing.md).
+If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/opt-out/blob/master/contributing.md).

 ## Installation Instructions

 To install the current model:
-1. Clone this repository by running the command `git clone https://github.com/malteserteresa/stop-it.git` in the relevant directory.
+1. Clone this repository by running the command `git clone https://github.com/malteserteresa/opt-out.git` in the relevant directory.
 2. [Download Anaconda](https://www.anaconda.com/distribution/#download-section)
 3. Install Anaconda using the [guide for your operating system](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)
 4. Create a conda environment with the required depenencies by running the following bash command:
-`conda create --name stop-it tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`
+`conda create --name optout tensorflow keras numpy pandas flask matplotlib scikit-learn pytest`
-5. Run `source activate stop-it` to ensure the stop-it conda environment is selected.
+5. Run `source activate optout` to ensure the opt-out conda environment is selected.

 ## Usage
 The two important files are **model.py** and **deploy.py**